gulpjs/liftoff/README.md

 #### opts.cwd

-Change the current working directory for this launch.
+Change the current working directory for this execution.
 Relative paths are calculated against `process.cwd()`.

 Type: `String`